guillp/requests_oauth2client/README.rst

-A Python OAuth 2.0 client, able to obtain tokens from any OAuth2.x/OIDC compliant Authorization Server.
+A Python OAuth 2.x client, able to obtain, refresh and revoke tokens from any OAuth2.x/OIDC compliant Authorization Server.

-It comes with a `requests` add-on to handle OAuth 2.0 Bearer based authorization.
+It can act as an OAuth 2.0/2.1 client, to automatically get and renew access tokens, based on the Client Credentials, Authorization Code (+ Refresh token), or the Device Authorization grants.

-It can also act as an OAuth 2.0/2.1 client, to automatically get and renew access tokens, based on the Client Credentials or Authorization Code (+ Refresh token) grants, and Device Authorization Grant.
+It comes with a `requests` add-on to handle OAuth 2.0 Bearer Token based authorization when accessing APIs.

-It also supports PKCE, Client Assertions, and other important features that are often overlooked in other client libraries.
+It also supports PKCE, Client Assertions, using custom params to any endpoint, and other important features that are often overlooked in other client libraries.

 And it also includes a wrapper around `requests.Session` that makes it super easy to use REST-style APIs.